harikuts/del-step-sim/README.md

 **Usage:** `load [script]'

-Runs a script with filename `[script]' and by queueing commands from the script.
+Runs a script with filename `[script]` and by queueing commands from the script.

 ## Files